logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 3. Select the `Specify an ARN` option, then choose the ARN of the extension with the region code that matches your Lambda Function region from the [**Lambda extension versions** table]{% include log-shipping/lambda-xtension-tablink.md %} {% include log-shipping/lambda-xtension-tablink-indox.html %}, and click the `Add` button.
 ![Add ARN extension](https://dytvr9ot2sszz.cloudfront.net/logz-docs/lambda_extensions/lambda-x_1-3.jpg)

 4. *Optional*.
 This step adds the python libraries the extension needs to run.
-Refer to the [**ARN for extension dependencies** table]{% include log-shipping/lambda-xtension-tablink.md %}: If your Lambda function already has those libraries under `/opt/python`, you can skip this step.
+Refer to the [**ARN for extension dependencies** table]{% include log-shipping/lambda-xtension-tablink.md %} {% include log-shipping/lambda-xtension-tablink-indox.html %}: If your Lambda function already has those libraries under `/opt/python`, you can skip this step.
 If not, you'll need it for the extension to run.

     a.
 Repeat step 2 to add another layer.